Bruchwegstadion

-The Bruchwegstadion is a multi-purpose stadium in Mainz, Germany.
-It is currently used mostly for football matches.
-The stadium is able to hold 18,700 people and was built in 1929.
+The Bruchwegstadion is a football stadium in Mainz, Germany.
+The stadium was built in 1929 and several times reconstructed.
 It was the home stadium of Bundesliga club Mainz 05 before being replaced by Mewa Arena in 2011, known then as "Coface Arena."
 It is currently used for youth football matches of Mainz 05.
-The stadium became the home turf for the 1.
-FSV Mainz 05 (women) ahead of the 2024–25 season.
+The stadium became the home turf for the Mainz 05 women's team ahead of the 2024–25 season.